-Lake Como is a high mountain lake at an elevation of 3.586m (11,765ft) above the sea level, located in Alamosa County, Colorado, in USA.
+Lake Como is a high mountain lake at an elevation of 3.586m (11,765ft) above the sea level, located in Alamosa County, in the U.S. state of Colorado.
 It’s said to be the toughest 4WD road in the country.
 Your concern for the car will determine where you want to park.
-It’s one of the highest mountain roads of Colorado.
+It’s one of the highest roads of Colorado.

 Pic: Jeremy Glik